Who to talk to if you have a concern

 If we have not been able to resolve your concern via the Form Tutor, Subject Teacher, Head of Year or Head of Department, then we would recommend speaking with the Assistant or Deputy Head.

-If your concerns are still not satisfactorily resolved, please speak with the Head Teacher.
+If your concerns are still not satisfactorily resolved, please speak with the Headteacher.Staff roles and email addresses can be found in our Staff Directory.